First-Order Electroweak Phase Transition and Baryogenesis from a Naturally Light Singlet Scalar: Signals of the singlet

 The $B$ meson can decay into $K$ and $S$, followed by $S$ decaying visibly into a muon pair.
 LHCb searches for $B^+ \rightarrow K^+ S (\mu^+ \mu^-)$~\cite{LHCb:2016awg} and $B^0 \rightarrow K^0 S (\mu^+ \mu^-)$~\cite{LHCb:2015nkv} and constrains the mixing angle to be smaller than about $10^{-3}$ for $200~\mathrm{MeV} \leq m_S \leq 4~\gev$, as shown in the left panel of Fig~\ref{fig:combine}.

 A lighter mass range is probed via $K \rightarrow \pi S$ with the pion and $S$ further decay into visible or invisible final states~\cite{NA62:2020pwi,NA62:2021zjw}.
 The limits are shown in both panels of Fig.~\ref{fig:combine}.
 The computation of the branching ratio is based on the leading-order chiral perturbation~\cite{Leutwyler:1989xj}.
-Since the Kaon mass is not much below the cuf-off scale of the chiral perturbation theory, we consider that the limit has $O(1)$ uncertainty.
+Since the Kaon mass is not much below the cut-off scale of the chiral perturbation theory, we consider that the limit has $O(1)$ uncertainty.
 The gap shown in Fig~\ref{fig:combine} can be probed in the next 10-15 years~\cite{Beacham:2019nyx} by NA62~\cite{NA62:2017rwk} and KLEVER~\cite{KLEVERProject:2019aks}.
-For this goal, it is also important to reduce the theoretical error on the SM prediction of ${\rm Br}(K^+\rightarrow \pi^+ \nu \bar{\nu})$.
-The precision of the up-to-date prediction~\cite{Buras:2021nns} is barely enough to probe down to ${\rm sin}\theta \simeq 7 \times 10^{-5}$.